MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-cleaning-functional-dependencies.md

 ---
-title: Tutorial: Clean data with functional dependencies (preview)
+title: 'Tutorial: Clean data with functional dependencies (preview)'
 description: This article shows how to use information about functional dependencies in data for data cleaning. ms.reviewer: mopeakande
 reviewer: msakande